 The current state of affairs is also problematic because it undermines equity among academic colleagues.
 The causes and repercussions of a system in which some faculty receive vastly more compensation, privilege, autonomy, evaluation, information, professional support, and respect than others extend far beyond governance.
-But the routine exclusion of some faculty from department meetings, curriculum planning, and other governance activities does much to foster the sense of inequity.
-And on the other side of the divide, the dwindling proportion of full-time or tenure-track faculty in some departments and institutions is overburdened with governance responsibilities as the pool of colleagues eligible to share this work shrinks.
+But the routine exclusion of some faculty from department meetings, curricular planning, and other governance activities does much to foster the sense of inequity.
+On the other side of the divide, the proportion of full-time or tenuretrack faculty appointments in some departments and institutions is dwindling, and those who hold such appointments are overburdened with governance responsibilities as the pool of colleagues eligible to share this work shrinks.